The DXF2GDS control dialog takes the user through the various steps required to convert from DXF to GDSII stream.

 The View GDS button automatically passes your newly created GDSII file to our GDSII viewer.

-Configuring the DXF2GDS translator is easy.
-The dialog box shows the various settings for translation.
+This dialog box shows the various settings for translation.
 Values are saved in the registry - the next time you run the program your previous settings are recalled.

 If needed the DXF file can be scaled to different units; the maximum number of vertices in a boundary can be set as well as the maximum layer number for the GDSII file.